AI CodeFree plan

 • Completions can be generic without strong file context

-• Requires internet connection — no offline mode
+• Requires internet connection with no offline mode

 Overview